 I feel that it is most urgent that the present work be issued by Tobias Matthay, and trust that it will serve as a corrective to so much spurious "Matthay teaching" which was very prevalent throughout Europe prior to World War II.
-It will be seen that I do not here more minutely stress the locality of muscles or anatomical details at greater length than I thought fit in my first work, The Act of Touch.
+It will be seen that I do not here more minutely stress the locality of muscles or anatomical details at greater length than I thought fit in my first work,

 The fact remains, that beyond certain simple generalizations, the attempted realization of the precise locality of the muscles concerned is not only futile, but is bound to impede the progress of the student, since it must take his attention away from the points where it is most directly needed.
 Anyway, this is practically impossible both physiologically and psychologically, for us to influence or provoke any particular muscle directly into action, however hard we may try.
 Were such attempt possible, it would be hopeless to impart or acquire the correct playing actions, considering that even the most simple actions of our limbs (both the visible and the invisible ones) require a complexity of muscular interplay that would at once render such problem unthinkable.